 For useful reading on this, see the Committee on Climate Change’s (CCC) recent report that sets out how farming and land use must change to include planting around 30,000 hectares of broadleaf and conifer woodland and restoring at least 50% of upland peat and 25% of lowland peat.

 Success will come, in part, by incentivising landowners and farmers to make the switch to carbon farming and some carbon farming payment tests and trials have already started in the UK as part of the Environmental Land Management (ELM) Scheme payment for “public goods”.

-While peat restoration and other LULUCF projects are very important solutions to help remove and store carbon – the transition period to ELMs, the complexity of getting the incentives and payments right and the funding flowing.
-Plus, the measuring and managing of this should not be understated.
+While peat restoration and other LULUCF projects are very important solutions to help remove and store carbon – it is also important to consider the transition period to ELMs and the complexity of the measuring and managing.
+Plus, the extensive stakeholder engagement to get the incentives and payments right and the funding flowing.
 These points and others could well make it tricky for Cumbria to reach the proposed 400% LULUCF target by 2037.
-That said, the NFU have a Net-Zero target by 2040 and you can read about it here.
+That said, the NFU have set a Net-Zero target by 2040 and you can read about it here.

-It is also important to continue to ramp up efforts to reduce and replace fossil fuel use.
+At the same time, it is important to continue to ramp up efforts to reduce and replace fossil fuel use.
 Counter to this, and indeed contradictory to the UK’s Net-Zero by 2050 target – is the proposed deep coal mine at Woodhouse Colliery near Whitehaven.
 While a decision is currently postponed, if it happens it would generate around 8.4 MtCO2e per year (calculated using emissions factors from BEIS, 2017).

 This is over 1.5 times higher than the GHG footprint of all Cumbrian’s 2 and would throw everyone into an ever steeper emission slashing battle.